Modify code

 Refresh Quick Panel

-When you use tools external to the Eclipse IDE, such as the Library Manager or Device Configurator, it is likely that the Eclipse IDE will not refresh to detect changes made in those other tools.
-Use this link to refresh the Eclipse IDE.
+When you use tools external to Eclipse, such as the Library Manager or Device Configurator, it is likely that Eclipse will not refresh to detect changes made in those other tools.
+Use this link to refresh Eclipse.
 You may notice new documentation links or a new Active BSP in the Quick Panel as an indication that your application has new libraries and/or components.

 Rename application